muuksi/datasciencecoursera/README.md

 # datasciencecoursera
-This eepository is for the coursera course on data science
+This repository is for the coursera course on data science